Promotion of sustainable energy practices in the garment sector in Cambodia

 - Lack of coordinated strategy among brands on environmental requirement.

 In order to address the above challenges, Geres has partnered with the Global Green Growth Institute (GGGI) to implement a joint project with the aim to increase investments in sustainable energy practices by garment factories in Cambodia.
-The project, set to be launched in 2020, is to achieve the following:
+The project, which was launched in 2020, is to achieve the following:

 - Relevant government institutions initiate a series of regulatory measures to incentivize private investment in sustainable energy practices.